Advanced Searching (In Library)

 Ranges

 The year field also supports ranges.
-For instance, I want all the papers in my library from the year 1990 to 1993. year:[1990 TO 1993]
+For instance, if you want to list all the papers in the library from the year 1990 to 1993, you need to input: year:[1990 TO 1993]

 Screenshot of advance searching personal library in ReadCube Papers